Here Is What I See

 Everything here comes from doing the thing, failing at the thing, and extracting what I could from the failure.
 Repeat for years.
 That's the education.

 I'm not part of the machine.
+I never was.
 I'm watching it from outside, trying to figure out how it works, then translating what I see for people who don't have a seat inside either.

 A few years ago I caught myself doing something I thought I understood well enough to avoid.
 I was holding a position that had moved against me, and I noticed I was seeking out information that confirmed I was right to hold.
 Not consciously.
 The filtering was happening before I chose to filter.
 By the time I was evaluating a piece of analysis, the evaluation was already tilted.